 In some serious cases, these drunken actions can result in a claim being brought against the company or person involved, so it’s important to remind people of their responsibilities beforehand.

-If you have Christmas parties coming up and require legal guidance or advice, contact an experienced team of lawyers for assistance.
+If you require legal guidance or advice surrounding Christmas parties, contact an experienced team of lawyers for assistance.

 by Tina Chander, partner & head of employment law, Wright Hassall